Court System Not Divorce Act Needs Overhaul

 One determining factor will be the length of the marriage.
 How long have you been with your spouse?
 If you were recently married and you are getting a divorce after several weeks or less, it may still be possible to return or exchange the wedding gifts.

 Return gifts, you ask?
 Yes!
 Why not?
-Why would you plan to keep any of the wedding gifts, to begin with?
+Why would you plan to keep any of the wedding gifts?
 The gifts are a symbol of your union and marriage.

 It is up to you if you would like to keep some of the wedding gifts for whatever reason, but some divorced people feel the need to get rid of them so they can create new memories.
-And who knows, maybe you’ll have another marriage with new wedding gifts down the line.
+And who knows, maybe you’ll have another marriage with new wedding gifts.

 You may also be the legal guardian of an incapacitated senior citizen.
-The senior you are in charge of may no longer be able to make decisions on their own behalf.
+The senior you are in charge of may no longer be able to decide on their behalf.
 This might be due to factors such as a debilitating injury or disease.
 Further, you may be appointed guardian for adults who are incapacitated or developmentally disabled.

-You can make important decisions such as filing tax forms in these situations.
+You can make important decisions, such as filing tax forms.
 You can also arrange for in-home care or decide on what school the child will attend.
-It is important to understand your new role as a guardian and the decisions that need to be made.
+It is essential to understand your new role as a guardian and the decisions that need to be made.

 You also need to know which decisions you are allowed to make.
 Further, you must know what decisions will require judicial approval.
 Therefore, you should reach out to a lawyer.
 Lawyers can inform you about the rights you have during these circumstances.